Gareth J. Dyke: Past Research

-Current research
+Latest research

 As of September 2013, Dyke's current research subjects were the anatomy and evolution of Lower Eocene birds, the Cretaceous paleoenvironments of Transylvania, the evolution of wings in dinosaurs and birds, Pterosaur flight biomechanics, the diversity and disparity of Cretaceous birds, and the evolution and diversity of galliform birds.
-At the time he was working on books about fossils of the Carpathian Basin and about "Nopcsa, the Dinosaur Baron of Transylvania."
+At the time he was working on books about fossils of the Carpathian Basin and about "Nopcsa, the Dinosaur Baron of Transylvania".

+Below is a list of taxa that Dyke has contributed to naming:

 Other professional activities

 Dyke is on the Editorial Board of PLOS ONE, is Editor-in-Chief of Historical Biology, and is on the Reviewing editorial board of Cell Reports.